microsoft/live-share/docs/quickstart/share.md

 ### 3. Open a folder, project, or solution

-Open a folder, project, or solution you would like to share as you would normally via the file menu or a explorer context menu.
+Open a folder, project, or solution you would like to share in Visual Studio or Visual Studio Code as you would normally (via the file menu, a terminal, a explorer context menu, etc).

-### 4. [Optional] Lock down file access
+### 4. [Optional] Hide or exclude files

-If you would prefer to lock down access or hide certain files or folders, a **.vsls.json** file can be added to your project with these settings.
-See [controlling file access and visibility](../reference/security.md#controlling-file access-and-visibility) for details.
+If you would prefer to hide or lock down access to certain files or folders, a **.vsls.json** file can be added to your project with these settings.
+See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 ### 5. Start a collaboration session